 WARNING Do not overfill the fuel tank at any case!
 Do not exceed the safe working pressure specified in the fuel cylinder index plate!
-Do not fill fuel tanks or open the liquid level gauge valve with tanks in a polyethylene base basket which has been lined with any material which would restrict airflow through the bask heed this warning may result in serious injury caused by a flash fire.
+WARNING Do not fill fuel tanks or open the liquid level gauge valve with tanks in a polyethylene basket or wicker basket which has been lined with any material which would restrict airflow through the basket.
+Failure to heed this warning may result in serious injury caused by a flash fire.
 NOTE Filling by weight should not exceed 0.42 kg/l of the water capacity.
 See Chapter 8.
 CAUTION The fuel cylinder can be used even when the fuel gauge is not working correctly (the fuel indicator does not move etc.).
 Such fuel cylinder CANNOT be counted in the Minimum Fuel Quantity as specified in table in Chapter 2.3.